 TD Bank, with branches in 15 eastern states plus the District of Columbia, has a program called 60 Plus Checking.
-Available to customers age 60 and older, it offers:
+Available to customers ages 60 and older, it offers:

 - No minimum opening deposit

-- A monthly maintenance fee of $10, which is waived if you maintain a minimum daily balance of $250
+- A monthly maintenance fee of $10, which you can avoid if you maintain a minimum daily balance of $250

 - Interest on all balances, no matter how low (rates vary by state)